beenbiishop/cs3500-assignment4/README.md

-# CS3500 Assignment 4
+# CS3500 Assignment 4 - Image Processor

+_Smita Rosemary and Ben Bishop_

 ## Overview

+***

-### This project represents an Image Processor that allows you to manipulate and enhance a given image.
+This project represents an Image Processor that allows you to manipulate and enhance a given image.

-#### The Image Processor allows a user to load in Image into the program, save it, and apply transformations such as:
+The Image Processor allows a user to load in Image into the program, save it, and apply transformations such as:

-1. `visualize-red` : allows the user to visualize the image as a greyscale with the red component of each pixel.
+* `visualize-red` : allows the user to visualize the image as a greyscale with the red component of each pixel.
-2. `visualize-blue` : allows the user to visualize the image as a greyscale with the blue component of each pixel.
+* `visualize-blue` : allows the user to visualize the image as a greyscale with the blue component of each pixel.
-3. `visualize-green` : allows the user to visualize the image as a greyscale with the green component of each pixel.
+* `visualize-green` : allows the user to visualize the image as a greyscale with the green component of each pixel.
-4. `visualize-value` : allows the user to visualize the image as a greyscale with the value component of each pixel.
+* `visualize-value` : allows the user to visualize the image as a greyscale with the value component of each pixel.
-5. `visualize-intensity`: allows the user to visualize the image as a greyscale with the intensity component of each pixel.
+* `visualize-intensity`: allows the user to visualize the image as a greyscale with the intensity component of each pixel.
-6. `visualize-luma` : allows the user to visualize the image as a greyscale with the luma component of each pixel.
+* `visualize-luma` : allows the user to visualize the image as a greyscale with the luma component of each pixel.
-7. `vertical-flip` : allows the user to flip the image along the vertical axis.
+* `vertical-flip` : allows the user to flip the image along the vertical axis.
-8. `horizontal-flip` : allows the user to flip the image along the horizontal axis.
+* `horizontal-flip` : allows the user to flip the image along the horizontal axis.
-9. `brighten` : allows the user to brighten image's RGB values by either adding a given amount.
+* `brighten` : allows the user to brighten image's RGB values by either adding a given amount.
-10. `darken` : allows the user to darken the image's RGB values by either subtracting a given amount.
+* `darken` : allows the user to darken the image's RGB values by either subtracting a given amount.

-#### These transformations can be found when the user types "menu".

 ## Controller ---------------------------------------------------------------------------------------------
 ### Interfaces: